xcv58/selection-menu/README.md

 * `minlength` (number, optional): Only display the menu if the selected text has at least this length.
 Defaults to 5 characters.
 * `maxlength` (number, optional): Only display the menu if the selected text is at most this long.
 Defaults to `Infinity`.
 * `id` (string, optional): The ID of the menu element which is inserted.
 Defaults to `selection-menu`.
-* `onselect` (function, optional): Custom event generated when the mouse selection changes.
+* `onselect` (function, optional): Custom event generated when the mouse/finger selection changes.
 Not generated when the selection is changed via the keyboard.
 Use it to customize the menu dynamically based on the contents of the selection:

     ```js
     new SelectionMenu({